What is Technical Analysis Software?

 How Does Technical Analysis Software Work?

 Technical analysis software is designed to download and transform the financial market data and visualize the price movements’ history.
 In this example, we will use stock market data.

 - Stock prices are downloaded by the software from an exchange data provider, usually subject to an exchange fee.

 - The number (volume) of stocks purchased and sold at any specific price is also downloaded.

-- The time of the purchase or selling of a stock, the volume of stock, and the price of the stock are combined to provide the key data for building a stock chart.
+- The time of the purchase or selling of a stock, the volume of stock and the stock price are combined to provide the key data for building a stock chart.
 Mathematical calculations are used to plot the price and volume onto a chart.

 - The chart consists of time on the X-axis, price on the Y-axis, and volume typically represented in bars across the bottom of the chart.